Query (SQL)

 Count Resources by Type

-SELECT type, COUNT(*) as count
+SELECT type, COUNT(*) as type_count

 FROM resources